macmillanpublishers/bookmaker/README.md

 [cleanup](https://github.com/macmillanpublishers/bookmaker/blob/master/core/cleanup/cleanup.rb): Removes all temporary working files and working dirs.

-*Dependencies: tmparchive, htmlmaker, filearchive, imagechecker, coverchecker, chapterheads*
+*Dependencies: tmparchive, htmlmaker, filearchive, imagechecker, coverchecker, stylesheets

+## Project Metadata
+Bookmaker requires a few pieces of metadata to accompany each project, which you can provide in a JSON file.
+Please include the following fields:

 ## Required Folder Structure

 The Bookmaker toolchain requires a specific folder structure and sequence of parent folders in order to function correctly.
 The requirements are as follows:

-* The folder in which the conversion takes place should be nested within a single parent folder, as follows: _MainParentFolder\_ProjectStage/ConversionFolder/_
-* The *main parent folder* part of the name lists the name of the imprint or book series.
-This naming must exactly match the css and images subfolders within the pdfmaker, epubmaker, and covermaker repositories.
-* The *project stage* should list the variant for the book series.
-For example, "galleyfiles", etc. This second level allows us to create different conversion instructions for the same series, if needed.
-This name _may not_ include an \_ character.
-* The *main parent folder* and *project stage* _must_ be separated by an _ character.
 * The *conversion folder* is the folder where files to be converted should be dropped.
 It should contain _only_ the file to be converted.

-At the same level as the conversion folder, two sibling folders are required, following these exact naming conventions:

 * *submitted_images*: This is where any images (including book front cover) should be placed before initiating the conversion.
+This should live at the same level as the conversion folder.
 * *done*: This is where completed conversion will be archived automatically by Bookmaker.
+This should live at the same level as the conversion and submitted_images folders.

 Additionally, the following directory structures are required:
 * All supplemental resources (saxon, zip) should live in the same parent folder, at the same level (i.e., they should be siblings to each other).